-Figure 2: A gem specified as a set of involutions on a set of nodes.
+Figure 3: A gem specified as a set of involutions (a) and as a graph (b).

-This interpretation provides implicitly the concepts of walk, path, connectedness, etc. In particular, we say that two distinct gem nodes v and w are i-adjacent iff $\phi_i(v) = w$.
+The graph interpretation of gems provides implicitly the concepts of walk, path, connectedness, etc. In particular, we say that two distinct gem nodes v and w are i-adjacent iff $\phi_i(v) = w$.